 Application Package for System Enrollment

-Within 60 days prior to commencing and/or assuming operation and maintenance responsibilities of a sanitary sewer system required to be enrolled under this General Order, a legally authorized representative of the public or private entity that maintains legal authority over the sanitary sewer system shall submit a complete Application for Enrollment package as provided in Attachment B of this General Order.
+Within 60 days prior to commencing and/or assuming operation and maintenance responsibilities of a sanitary sewer system required to be enrolled under this General Order, a legally authorized representative of the public or private entity that maintains legal responsibility over the sanitary sewer system shall submit a complete Application for Enrollment package as provided in Attachment B of this General Order.

 A previous Enrollee of Order 2006-0003-DWQ that fails to complete the Continuation of Existing Regulatory Coverage, as specified in section 2.1 above, is a New Applicant and does not have coverage under this General Order until the date of approval of its complete application package for system enrollment, as specified in section 2.3.2 below.